mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

-The above ADS feature might be considered unclean, since a work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as requirement [R.3.1](#User_Requirements#R.3.1).
+The above ADS feature might be considered unclean, since a work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as a requirement ()[R.3.1](#User_Requirements#R.3.1)).
 We could think of using the ADS as an optional element.

 **Open Question**: What should be done with the output workspaces after each reduction:

   1. Save each workspace to a file after each individual reduction
-  2. Add each workspace to ADS after each individual reduction
+  2. Add each workspace to the ADS after each individual reduction
-  3. Collect the output workspaces and save them all at once.
+  3. Collect the output workspaces and save them all at once (probably not)
   4. Leave this as an option for the user

 #### Implementation of `SANSBatchReduction`

 The activity diagram  below displays the expected work-flow of the  `SANSBatchReduction`.
 It loads the required workspace and passes it on to the `SANSSingleReduction`.
 It is also responsible for splitting up a `SANSStateComplete` object if it was responsible for performing several reductions due to underlying period files.
+In this case we obtain one `SANSStateComplete` object per period.

 ![](./Images/SANSBatchReduction.png)